On the resolution of $\ell_1$-norm minimization via a two-metric adaptive projection method

+Our convergence analysis relies on the error-bound (EB) condition, which is weaker than second-order sufficient conditions and holds for a broad class of objective functions \citep{zhou2017unified}.
+The work \citep{yue2019family} develops an EB-based analysis framework with inexactness conditions for successive quadratic approximation (SQA) methods, which is subsequently applied to semi-smooth Newton methods \citep{hu2022local}. \citep{lee2023accelerating} established convergence results under local sharpness conditions, a special case of the Kurdyka-\L ojasiewicz (KL) condition.
+Notably, in the convex setting, the KL condition with exponent $1/2$ is equivalent to the EB condition \citep{liao2024error}. \citep{mordukhovich2023globally} proved local superlinear convergence for their SQA method under metric subregularity of the subdifferential mapping, which is equivalent to the EB condition \citep{drusvyatskiy2018error}.
+Thus, the local superlinear convergence guarantees of existing second-order methods are established under conditions equivalent to or generalizing the EB condition.

-We summarize our contributions in this paper as follows: \begin{enumerate} \item We propose a novel two-metric adaptive projection algorithm for directly solving the $\ell_1$-norm minimization problem, which is easily implementable and has a low per-iteration cost. \item We provide a comprehensive theoretical analysis of the algorithm, including global convergence, manifold identification and local superlinear convergence rates under the error bound condition and strict complementarity. \item We conduct numerical experiments on large-scale datasets to demonstrate the efficiency and effectiveness of our algorithm with comparison to other competitive methods. \end{enumerate}
+{\bf Contribution} We summarize our main contributions in this paper as follows: \begin{enumerate} \fontsize{11}{15}\selectfont \item We propose a novel two-metric adaptive projection method that solves the $\ell_1$-norm minimization problem \eqref{l1min} directly.
+The proposed method is straightforward to implement and maintains a low per-iteration computational cost.
+It avoids the drawback that arises when applying the original two-metric projection method to the equivalent bound-constrained formulation \eqref{eq-bound} and removes stringent requirements impeding practicality. \item We provide a comprehensive theoretical analysis of the proposed algorithm, establishing global convergence, manifold identification, and local superlinear convergence rates under assumptions applicable to a broad problem class including the logistic regression and LASSO problems. \item We conduct extensive numerical experiments on large-scale logistic regression and LASSO problems to demonstrate the efficiency and robustness of the proposed algorithm, in comparison with several competitive state-of-the-art methods. \end{enumerate}

-The remainder of this paper is organized as follows: In \cref{sec: prelim} we clarify the basic assumptions and review the relevant background knowledge.
-In \cref{sec: tmap} the proposed algorithm is formally introduced in detail. \Cref{sec: conv} presents the theoretical analysis.
-In \Cref{sec: num} we discuss the experimental results.
-Discussion about two-metric projection to solve the equivalent bound-constrained formulation, relationship/comparison between this approach and ours are included in \Cref{sec: disc}.
-Finally, in \Cref{sec: con} we conclude the paper and discuss future work.
+{\bf Organization} The remainder of this paper is organized as follows: In Section~\ref{sec: prelim} we review the relevant background knowledge.
+In Section~\ref{sec: tmap} the proposed algorithm is formally introduced in detail.
+Section~\ref{sec: conv} presents the theoretical analysis.
+In Section~\ref{sec: num} we discuss the experimental results.
+In Section~\ref{sec: con} we conclude the paper and discuss the future work.
+Finally, we show the proofs of some theoretical results in Appendix~\ref{sec: appendixA}.